-IMPORTANT: Turning the refrigerator temperature control to "0" turns off the compressor, but does not disconnect the power to the light bulb and other electrical components.
-To turn off power to your refrigerator, you must unplug the power cord from the wall outlet.
+IMPORTANT: Turning the refrigerator temperature control to "0" turns off the compressor and prevents your refrigerator from cooling, but does not disconnect the power to the light bulbs and other electrical components.
+To turn off power to your refrigerator you must unplug the power cord from the wall outlet.